Apply now Make an enquiry

 • How is the course assessed?

-The course is assessed via assignments set within the college.
 There are two examinations during year one for the science units and exams in maths or English should you be re-sitting those.
 There are two exams in the second year which rely on students applying their knowledge and understanding to areas across the science field.

 • Your Study Programme